markwatkinson/ci-syntax-highlight/README.markdown

 );
 ```

-If you want to change the theme, set it in params, e.g.
+'params' is an associative array.
+The valid settings are:

-'params' => array('theme' => 'zenophilia.css'). (themes are under
+ + 'theme' => 'themefile.css' (themes are under luminous/style)
-luminous/style/)
+ + 'header' => true|false (if false, the HEAD code is not inserted.
+Default
+  true)